nonplayer/hammercrawl/hc_rules_smith.md

 But regardless of how you choose to repopulate previous rooms, remember that these rooms *do not* grant any additional free Exploration XP when the party returns to them.
 They may earn XP from encounters within, but Exploration XP only comes from newly-Explored rooms.

-# RANDOMIZE ALL THE THINGS
+# RANDOMIZE ALL THE THINGS: A How-To Chapter

 HAMMERCRAWL! is designed to be played with as little prep as possible, relying instead on a lot of on-the-fly at-the-table randomization.